Teen idol: 1980s

-During this decade, Puerto Rican boy band Menudo, caused a sensation in Latin America, nicknamed Menudomania that became compared to the Beatles' Beatlemania.
+During this decade, Puerto Rican boy band Menudo, caused a sensation in Latin America compared to Beatles' Beatlemania.
 At the end of the 1980s, actor Kirk Cameron became a major teen idol.
 Cameron was best known for his role as Mike Seaver on the television situation comedy Growing Pains from 1985 to 1992.
 Also Scott Baio and Willie Aames of Charles in Charge fame found themselves regulars in teen magazines.
+One of the most popular female singers of the 1980s, with teen idol status was Madonna, especially among youth female audience which was later named Madonna wannabes.

 In popular music, the late 1980s was the boom of teenagers dominating the music charts.
 Debbie Gibson became the youngest person to write, perform and produce a number-one single, "Foolish Beat", and also had many hits from her first two albums.
 Tiffany, another teen icon, became a pop sensation at 15 years old thanks to an aggressive marketing strategy.
 She promoted her debut album in shopping malls of the US.
 She is also the youngest person to have a debut album hit number one and have multiple number one singles from that album ("I Think We're Alone Now" and "Could've Been").
 Having become a household name, she had then-unknown band New Kids on the Block as an opening act for her shows.
 However, the sudden popularity of the New Kids caused their roles to be reversed.
 Gibson and Tiffany's careers had stalled by the early 1990s; so had NKOTB by the mid-nineties.
 The other boy band from Boston, New Edition, was popular with the teen set by the end of the 1980s.

-One of the most popular female singers of the 1980s, with teen idol status was Madonna, especially among youth female audience which was latter named Madonna wannabes.
-With songs "Like a Prayer", "Who's That Girl" and "Like a Virgin" in the '80s top lists throughout the decade.
-She became a teen idol through her acclaimed music, groundbreaking videos, celebrity tabloid image, feminist punk spirit, public acceptance of the marginalised LGBTQ+ community, unique fashion at the time and her very loyal fanbase.